‘Harris/Fly 2024’: Debate viewers couldn’t look away from the bug on Pence’s head

 “The fly gave as many straight answers as Kamala Harris did,” Murtaugh said.

 But why did the fly land on Pence’s head?
 And why did it stay for so long?
-Caleb Hubbard, a PhD candidate studying veterinary entomology at University of California at Riverside, and Michael Dickinson, a professor of biology and bioengineering at California Institute of Technology, had differing theories.
+Caleb Hubbard, a PhD candidate studying veterinary entomology at the University of California at Riverside, and Michael Dickinson, a professor of biology and bioengineering at the California Institute of Technology, had differing theories.

 Hubbard suggested the hairs on the fly’s legs, which are used to pick up food, could have gotten caught in Pence’s hair.